zolfagharipour/ft_IRC/README.md

 - **Chat Moderation Bot**: A built-in bot that can be activated or deactivated by a channel operator.
      - Activated by sending ```bot on``` in the channel and deactivated with ```bot off```.
      - When active, it automatically replaces certain insulting words with more polite alternatives (e.g., ```shit``` → ```sheet```).
-     - The bot also monitors messages and forcefully kicks any user who criticizes the Chinese government, making it appear as if they left voluntarily.
+     - The bot also monitors messages and forcefully kicks any user who criticizes the Chinese government, making it appear as if they left voluntarily. 😂

 ## Compilation

-Clone the repository and compile the Minishell with the following commands:
+Clone the repository and compile the Server with the following commands:

 ```bash
 git clone https://github.com/yourusername/ft_irc.git